Curriculum

 - Social Studies

-The ELDS support and build curriculum and assess growth of every child, thus providing a framework to guide “professional learning choices.”
+The ELDS and DOTS support and build curriculum and assess growth of every child, thus providing a framework to guide “professional learning choices.”
 Bridges curriculum plans are constructed through documentation, project panels, and classroom observations.
-CT ELDS are referenced regularly in team and parent meetings to develop individual and group learning goals and objectives.
+CT ELDS and DOTS are referenced regularly in team and parent meetings to develop individual and group learning goals and objectives.

 Nationally Accredited